 Isopropyl alcohol (CAS #67-63-0) is also referred to as IPA, isopropanol, 2-propanol, and even rubbing alcohol (more on that later).
 It dissolves a wide range of both polar and nonpolar soils, and is often used to dissolve and remove light oils, fingerprints, cutting fluids, flux residues, carbon deposits, and mold release.
 It is also readily miscible in water, which makes it an effective drying agent.

-For electronic printed circuit board (PCB) assembly, you will find isopropyl alcohol being used to clean flux residues from recently soldered circuit boards or in PCB repair and rework.
+For electronic printed circuit board (PCB) assembly, you will find isopropyl alcohol being used either to clean flux residues from recently soldered circuit boards, or in PCB repair and rework.
 IPA is also used to remove solder paste or adhesive from SMT stencils.
 Maintenance cleaning with isopropyl alcohol is common for removing caked-on and burnt-on flux from SMT reflow ovens, wave soldering fingers, selective soldering nozzles, pallets, and anywhere else flux tends to collect in automated soldering processes.

 Material compatibility of Isopropyl Alcohol

 Isopropyl alcohol is generally compatible with most materials used in electronics.
 As with any chemical product used, component compatibility must be determined on a non-critical area prior to use.
 The following are a list of common materials used in PCB assembly and their respective compatibility ratings: